dieterich-lab/QutRNA/Readme.md

 ##### cmalign

-[cmalign] is used to perform secondary structure alignment of tRNAs which is required to for Sprinzl coordinates.
+[cmalign] is used to perform secondary structure alignment of tRNAs which is required for Sprinzl coordinates.

 ```yaml
 [...]